Domestic violence affects individuals from all backgrounds, genders and socioeconomic statuses.

 Due to fear, isolation and stigma, victims may only come into contact with city systems and domestic violence service providers once violence has reached a crisis point — when interventions are costliest and least effective.
 Early intervention and prevention, in addition to emergency measures, make up a critical component of the continuum of services that Women Against Abuse offers.

 As reported in a City Paper article (“Trend of Disbelief” by Holly Otterbein), WAA’s emergency safe haven reported alarming increases in the number of requests turned away in recent years.
 Last year, this figure reached an all-time high as 8,910 requests for safety in WAA's safe haven were turned away due to lack of space.

 Hotline counselors survey capacity and ensure to the best of their ability that all requests for safe haven are accommodated.
 When the safe haven is full, counselors work with shelters throughout the city and domestic violence shelters in neighboring counties to help victims find safety.

 In fiscal year 2012, 8,535 individuals called the Philadelphia Domestic Violence Hotline for assistance with domestic violence issues.

-In 2011, 108,525 calls were made to the Philadelphia Police Department (PPD) for domestic violence – more than 300 calls per day.
-6,256 domestic violence-related arrests were made.
+In 2012, 107,093 reports were filed by the Philadelphia Police Department (PPD) for domestic violence incidents – nearly 300 per day.
+5,568 domestic violence-related arrests were made.

 Philadelphia has a lower number of domestic violence shelter beds in proportion to its population compared to nearby cities.